gitlabform/gitlabform/docs/IMPLEMENTATION_DESIGN.md

 ### Packages:

-* `gitlabform.gitlabform` - contains the main app logic that provides the CLI, parsing of the parameters, uses below two packages (reads the config file, initializes the connection to GitLab) to apply the config defined in `config.yml` to the requested set of projects.
+* `gitlabform` - contains the main app logic.
+It provides the CLI, parsing of the parameters, uses below two packages to apply the config defined in `config.yml` to the requested set of projects.

 * `gitlabform.gitlab` - contains the GitLab API client code, grouped mostly by the GitLab API [as documented at docs.gitlab.com](https://docs.gitlab.com/ee/api/api_resources.html).